smfm-project/sen1mosaic/docs/source/command_line.rst

 Data from Sentinel-1 are available from the `Copernicus Open Access Data Hub <https://scihub.copernicus.eu/>`_, which has a graphical interface to download scenes from selected areas.
 Whilst useful for smaller areas, generating mosaics at national scales requires a volume of data which makes this extremely labour intensive.

 The alternative is to download data using the `API Hub <https://scihub.copernicus.eu/twiki/do/view/SciHubWebPortal/APIHubDescription>`_.
 This system allows users to search for files using conditions on the command line, and automatically download files.
-To interface with the API hub, we use an excellent open source utility called `Sentinelsat <https://sentinelsat.readthedocs.io/en/v0.12/>`_.
+To interface with the API hub, we use an open source utility called `Sentinelsat <https://sentinelsat.readthedocs.io/en/v0.12/>`_.
 This operates both as a command line tool, and as a Python API, which we use here.
 You will need to sign up for an account at `Scihub <https://scihub.copernicus.eu/>`_.

-``0_download.py`` is a program to interface with Sentinelsat to download Sentinel-1 files, specifying a particular latitude/longitude ranges, dates and orbital directions.
+``download.py`` is a program to interface with Sentinelsat to download Sentinel-1 files, specifying a particular latitude/longitude ranges, dates and orbital directions.

-Help for ``0_download.py`` can be viewed by typing ``python /path/to/sen1mosaic/0_download.py --help``:
+Help for ``0_download.py`` can be viewed by typing ``s1m download --help``:

 .. code-block:: console